Definitely Maybe: Background and recording

-Formerly called the Rain, Oasis were formed in 1991 by Liam Gallagher, Paul "Bonehead" Arthurs, Paul "Guigsy" McGuigan, and Tony McCarroll.
-The group were soon joined by Liam's older brother Noel, who insisted that the group would give him complete control and work towards global fame if he joined.
+Formerly called the Rain, Oasis was formed in 1991 by Paul "Bonehead" Arthurs, Paul "Guigsy" McGuigan, Tony McCarroll and Liam Gallagher.
+Liam soon asked his older brother, Noel Gallagher, to join.
+Despite reports that Noel insisted on total creative control and leadership, he said in 2016: "There is the myth that I kicked open the fucking rehearsal room door to the theme tune to The Good, the Bad and the Ugly and said 'Everybody stop what they're doing.
+I am here to make us all millionaires', you know?
+It wasn't that at all".
+Although Noel wrote all the album's songs, guitarist Bonehead said, "I came up with the riff for 'Up in the Sky' and he built the song around that one but generally Noel would arrive with the finished song".

-Oasis booked Monnow Valley Studio near Rockfield in late 1993 to record the album.
-Their producer was Dave Batchelor, whom Noel knew from his days working as a roadie for the Inspiral Carpets.
-The sessions were unsatisfactory and Bonehead recalled, "It wasn't happening.
+After recording "Supersonic" at the Pink Museum Studios in Liverpool in December 1993, Oasis booked Monnow Valley Studio near Rockfield to record the album in January 1994.
+Their producer was Dave Batchelor, whom Noel knew from working as a roadie for the Inspiral Carpets.
+The sessions were unsatisfactory, and Bonehead recalled, "It wasn't happening.
 [Batchelor] was the wrong person for the job... we'd play in this great big room, buzzing to be in this studio, playing like we always played.
 He'd say, 'Come in and have a listen.'
 And we'd be like, 'That doesn't sound like it sounded in that room.
 What's that?'
 It was thin.
 Weak.
 Too clean."

-Additionally, engineer Dave Scott commented, "I couldn’t connect with him [Batchelor] artistically or technically, neither could I get any idea from him what his vision for the album was.
+Additionally, engineer Dave Scott commented, "I couldn't connect with him [Batchelor] artistically or technically, neither could I get any idea from him what his vision for the album was.
 This made life very difficult for me.
 I had rarely worked under other producers and when I had, there had always been a collaboration.
 I think that the lack of direction and different expectations led to an uncoordinated session with too many compromises."
-He described various technical issues that befell the sessions, including defective equipment, poor quality headphones, and excessive sound variation between mixing channels.
+Scott described various technical issues that befell the sessions, including defective equipment, poor quality headphones, and excessive sound variation between mixing channels.
 He was fired by Batchelor after two clashes while recording "Slide Away", and was later informed "Slide Away" was the only track kept from the sessions.